sreyanshacharya/kaya/README.md

 ## What is Kaya?

-Kaya is an Agentic System that provides adaptive, non-clinical lifestyle guidance for fitness and health goals, specifically for people with diabetes.
+Kaya is an Agentic System that provides adaptive, non-clinical lifestyle guidance for fitness and health goals, specifically for people already diagnosed with diabetes.
 Instead of offering static plans or one-shot recommendations, Kaya operates as a long-term agent that:

 1. continuously adapts to user habits and feedback
 2. revisits recommended plans over time